 See the tabs above for information on APA, MLA, Chicago, and NLM styles.
 The NoodleTools tab has information on a citation tool called NoodleTools that will help you format your citations.

 Many databases provide citations for articles.
 In Academic Search Premier, for example, you can click on in the margin to the right of an article to get the citation in several different citation styles.
 Be sure to always double-check such citations to ensure they are correct.

 Plagiarism is a form of academic dishonesty in which you present someone else's work, words, or ideas as your own.
-The Foothill College Academic Honor Code identifies four examples of plagiarism:
+The Foothill College Academic Integrity Policy identifies four examples of plagiarism:

 Plagiarism has consequences.
 You may receive a failing grade on your paper, and your grade in the class may be lowered.
 You may also be reported to the Student Affairs and Activities Office; administrative penalties include disciplinary probation, disciplinary suspension, and expulsion.
 Find more tips on avoiding plagiarism here.